SubtleSanity/NetcodeAddons/README.md

  - Their approach also involves manually reflecting each type that could potentially be drawn, meaning that it's limited to only drawing known primitive types and won't support user defined structs etc.

 The new PropertyDrawer replaces the functionality of drawing NetworkVariables and addresses all of the above issues.
 To prevent the unity custom editor from applying and interfering i've added an empty editor for NetworkBehaviour to overrule it and just draw the standard editor.

+## NetworkVariable attributes

+I've added attributes to match some of the basic attributes that are normally available for use on fields.

+RangeNetworkVariableAttribute is the equivalent for RangeAttribute
+- min: lowest value to allow
+- max: heighest value to allow
+- slider: whether to show the range as a slider instead of a textbox (defaults to true)
+-
+MinNetworkVariableAttribute is the equivalent for minAttribute
+- min: lowest value to allow

+MaxNetworkVariableAttribute is the equivalent for maxAttribute
+- max: highest value to allow